dingyi222666/MyLuaApp/README.md

 - [ ] Auto completion supports for Xml

 Features marked with an asterisk (*) represent feature currently development

+## Build
+1.Clone this repository to local.
+2.Open it on Android Studio.
+3.Use gradle to build it.

 ## Contribution
 We welcome everyone to Contribution this project, you can create an issue or submit pull requests, we welcome contributions to anyone!